NVIDIA/OptiX_Apps/README.md

 3rdparty library setup:
 * From the Windows *Start Menu* (Windows' search bar might not find it!), open the *x64 Native Tools Command Prompt for VS2017* or *x64 Native Tools Command Prompt for VS2019* or *x64 Native Tools Command Prompt for VS2022*
-* Change directory to the folder containing the `3rdparty.cmd`
+* Change directory to the folder containing the `3rdparty.cmd`.
+This command assumes that CMake is installed in `C:\Program Files\cmake\bin\cmake.exe`.
+If you're using the CMake installed with Microsoft Visual Studio, please adjust `3rdparty.cmd` to the proper executable location or `cmake.exe` when it's inside the PATH environment variable, which is not the default when installing CMake versions from cmake.org.
 * Execute the command `3rdparty.cmd`.
 This will automatically download GLFW 3.3, GLEW 2.1.0, and ASSIMP archives from sourceforge.com or github.com (see `3rdparty.cmake`) and unpack, compile and install them into the existing `3rdparty` folder in a few minutes.
 * Close the *x64 Native Tools Command Prompt* after it finished.